Skip to content

 • Existing platform → Hardening or Launch: Your platform is already running but is insecure or unstable.
 We start at hardening, or at sovereign operations.

 If you already have a prototype, that's not a loss but a head start.
-Your prototype is the most precise blueprint there is – it shows more clearly than any requirements document what your product really needs to do, and it saves weeks of requirements workshops.
+A working prototype answers concretely what a spec only guesses at – it shows which features your product actually needs and which assumptions are already tested.
 The Analysis confirms your groundwork, and you go straight to the next sensible step.
 New Design is meant for exactly the case where that head start doesn't yet exist: when an idea is to become a thought-through product for the first time.
+For details on the regulatory requirements, see our guides to NIS2 for web platforms and the GDPR vendor audit.

 Frequently asked questions